xfdingustc/cwac-camera/README.markdown

 of `getPreviewSize()`.
 You can override `getPreviewSize()` and substitute in your own selection algorithm.
 Just make sure that the returned size is one of the ones returned by `getSupportedPreviewSizes()`.

+However, `SimpleCameraHost` also calls `mayUseForVideo()` on your subclass.
+If this returns `true` (the default), `SimpleCameraHost` calls `getPreferredPreviewSizeForVideo()` on `Camera.Parameters`, to get a preview size that will work for both still images and video.
+If you know that you will not be recording any video, you can override `mayUseForVideo()` to return `false`, and you may get a better preview size as a result.

 ### Controlling Picture Sizes